aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/technical-articles/replacing-images-inside-presentation-image-collection/_index.md

 {{% alert color="primary" %}}

-Aspose.Slides for Java makes it possible to replace images in slide shapes.
+Aspose.Slides for Node.js via Java makes it possible to replace images in slide shapes.
 This article explains how to replace an image added to the presentation image collection using different approaches.

 {{% /alert %}}
 ## **Replacing Image inside Presentation Image Collection**
-Aspose.Slides for Java provides a simple API methods for replacing the images inside presentation image collection.
+Aspose.Slides for Node.js via Java provides a simple API methods for replacing the images inside presentation image collection.
 Please follow the steps below:

 1. Load the presentation file with image inside it using the Presentation class.
 1. Load an image from file in byte array.